metehandoenmez/react-exercises/README.md

 Props - Passing `name` prop
 # Ex3 -
 Props - Default value
+What happens if no name prop is passed to the Welcome component?
+Can you set a default value for the name prop?
 # Ex4 -
 Props - Second prop
 # Ex5 -